DRINKING AFTER ORAL SURGERY – WISDOM TEETH & DENTAL IMPLANTS

 • Ginger Ale

-• Smoothies (without fruits that contain a lot of seeds like strawberries and raspberries)
+• Smoothies (without fruits that contain a lot of seeds, like strawberries and raspberries)

 • Gatorade / Powerade